‘The former guy’: Biden and his aides work to ignore Trump — but it won’t be easy

 But the reality may prove more difficult.
-With the historic second impeachment of Trump recently concluded, Biden and his team now face the challenge of continuing to minimize not just Trump but also Trumpism — an overarching ethos that includes a former president eager to sow discord; an alternate reality of dangerous misinformation; and an abiding belief in grievance politics and incivility.
+With the historic second impeachment of Trump recently concluded, Biden and his team now face the challenge of continuing to minimize not just Trump but also Trumpism — an overarching ethos that includes a former president eager to sow discord, an alternate reality of dangerous misinformation, and an abiding belief in grievance politics and incivility.

-Speaking at a CNN town hall in Milwaukee on Tuesday, Biden emphasized his eagerness to move past his predecessor, calling him “the former guy” and lamenting: “I’m tired of talking about Donald Trump.”
+Speaking at a CNN town hall in Milwaukee last week, Biden emphasized his eagerness to move past his predecessor, calling him “the former guy” and lamenting: “I’m tired of talking about Donald Trump.”

 Yet Biden kept talking about the very guy he said he wants to ignore.